 Consulate of New Zealand, Ljubljana: +386 1 200 9337.

-Triglav National Park is also perfectly set up formountain bikers and keen mountaineers who wish to get to grips withthe rocky slopes.
-The park offers affordable camping, and its closeproximity to Italy and Austria, makes it an attractive option forbudget-conscious travellers wishing to experience the Alps withouthaving to shell out more than they can afford.
+Triglav National Park is also perfectly set up for mountain bikers and keen mountaineers keen to tackle its rocky slopes.
+The park offers affordable camping, and its close proximity to Italy and Austria makes it an attractive option for budget-conscious travellers wishing to experience the Alps.